 Oral-B 5000 (retail $159.99)

 From my point of view, the 3000 has all the features you would want, but reduced battery life.
 If the additional battery life is extremely important, get the 4000 model.
-I have seen all sorts of different deals and discounts online, so it really depends on the price you are getting, but I have seen good prices on the Oral-B 4000 that are comparable to the 3000 so I think you can get your best deal with the 4000 model.
+I have seen all sorts of different deals and discounts online.
+So it really depends on the price you are getting.
+I have seen good prices on the Oral-B 4000 that are comparable to the 3000 so I think you can get your best deal with the 4000 model.

 I also like the SmartGuide with the Oral-B 5000, but I am not sure it is worth the extra money.
 That said, I think if you are especially prone to toothbrush abrasion/recession you can make a case to spring for the enhanced pressure feedback features in the 5000 model to make sure you don’t brush too hard.